apache/flink/docs/dev/stream/testing.md

 </div>
 </div>

-And for example adding to your Flink application an identity mapper operator that will throw an exception once every `1000ms`.
-However writing such test could be tricky because of time dependencies between the actions.
+And for example, adding to your Flink application an identity mapper operator that will throw an exception once every `1000ms`.
+However, writing such a test could be tricky because of time dependencies between the actions.

 Another approach is to write a unit test using the Flink internal testing utility `AbstractStreamOperatorTestHarness` from the `flink-streaming-java` module.